crimsonredmk/ArchLinuxARM-TouchPad/README.md

 - **How can I help?**

   Right now, installing and testing the alpha would be nice.
 Getting things crossed off the Todo list is what we really need though.
-Join us in #archlinuxarm on irc.freenode.net as well.
+Join us in #archlinux-arm on irc.freenode.net as well.